bearlu1996/interactive-alpha/README.md

 For the Bron-Kerbosch algorithm, we modified the code directly from a public implementation on https://github.com/lizi-git/Bron-Kerbosch/blob/master/Bron-Kerbosch.java

-We implement our algorithm directly on the code of the classical alpha algorithm in the ProM framework.
+We implement our algorithm directly on the code of the classical alpha algorithm in the ProM framework (We modified the original AlphaAbstractionFactory.java file).

 # How to use the code?
 1. Import the AlphaMiner of the proM framework into eclipse